mukulprabhu/TripTracker/README.md

 ## Command 1: "Driver", which will register a new Driver in the app.
 Example:
-`Driver Terence`
+`Driver SimpleOne`

 ## Command 2: "Trip", which will record a trip attributed to a driver.
-`Trip Terence 07:15 07:45 17.3` (Command, Driver Name, Start Time, End Time, Distance Travelled)
+`Trip SimpleOne 07:15 07:45 17.3` (Command, Driver Name, Start Time, End Time, Distance Travelled)

 ## Applications Requirements or Assumptions stated.
 1. Discard any trips that average a speed of less than 5 mph or greater than 100 mph